cme110/PythonMeasurementConverter/README.md

 # Python Measurement Converter
-This measurement converter currently can only convert between temperatures, speeds and angles, and can only be used in a Python terminal.

-Currently working on a GUI and will add more types of measurements.
+This measurement converter currently can only convert between temperatures, speeds and angles, and can be used in a Python terminal by running measurement_converter.py or in a GUI by running gui.py.
+I will add more types of measurements to the project in the future.